-A closer look at influential members in the U.S. Right-Wing group demonstrates how the ESG investing conversation has been dominated by a mix of contrarian right-wing figures who engage with a host of "culture wars" issues, especially in the U.S., and how embedded climate denialists have become in this network.
+A closer look at influential members in the U.S. Right-Wing group demonstrates how the ESG investing conversation has been dominated by a mix of right-wing figures who engage with a host of "culture wars" issues, especially in the U.S., and how embedded climate denialists have become in this network.

-Long-time culture wars amplifier Jack Posobiec is the most followed node in the map and has a large margin of in-map followers over any other map member.
+Long-time culture wars amplifier Jack Posobiec is the most followed node in the map and has a larger margin of in-map followers over any other map member.
 Posobiec shared the eighth most engaged tweet including the term "ESG" during our data collection period.
-Other influential accounts in the group include Ben Shapiro founded outlet The Daily Wire, Scott Adams, and PragerU, an organization with a long history of sharing climate misinformation along with transphobic and other regressive content.
-Also among the most influential network members are midterms candidate and election denialist, Kari Lake, and Sharyl Attkisson, an amplifier of COVID-19 conspiracies and misinformation.
+Other influential accounts in the group include The Daily Wire, Scott Adams, and PragerU - an organization with a history of sharing content arguing against climate initiatives.
+Also among the most influential network members are midterms candidate Kari Lake and journalist Sharyl Attkisson.

 Notably, climate denialists in our map are no longer computationally defined as distinct from right-wing culture wars influencers, as described in the network analysis.
 This overlap is also evident in the influential accounts in the U.S. Right-Wing group.
-Prominent climate denial actor Michael Shellenberger is central to the U.S. right-wing group in the ESG conversation.
-Again, this suggests that climate denialists are becoming more intertwined with the online culture wars machinery, creating an online landscape in which climate topics can more easily be framed and amplified as a culture war issue among a broader right-wing audience.
+This suggests that climate denialists are becoming more intertwined with the online culture wars machinery, creating an online landscape in which climate topics can more easily be framed and amplified as a culture war issue among a broader right-wing audience.

-The most influential nodes in the ESG conversation are a mix of climate denial accounts, election denial U.S. midterm candidates, and culture war figureheads
+The most influential nodes in the ESG conversation are a mix of climate denial accounts, right-wing politics accounts, and culture war figures